tristanbatchler/tbat.me/_posts/2024-11-11-godot-golang-mmo-part-6.md

 We'll start by adding a new state to our server called `InGame`, and expand our packet system to handle player actions.
 Let’s dive in and start shaping the player experience!

+As always, if do you want to start here without viewing the previous lesson, feel free to download the source code for release [v0.05](https://github.com/tristanbatchler/Godot4Go_MMO/releases/tag/v0.05) in the [official GitHub repository](https://github.com/tristanbatchler/Godot4Go_MMO).

 ## Players

 Before we do any of that, we will need to create a new struct to represent our players.
 It will need to hold a player's name, position, speed, direction, and radius.
 Keeping track of these players can be done using the `SharedCollection` data structure we created in [part 3](/2024/11/09/godot-golang-mmo-part-3#making-a-custom-data-structure).